longnguyen0102/Building-a-supervised-learning-model-to-identity-credit-card-in-a-eCommerce-company--Python/README.md

 </details>

-➡️ ***Normalization*** is a data preprocessing step that rescales the features of a dataset to a standard range.
+ℹ️ ***Normalization*** is a data preprocessing step that rescales the features of a dataset to a standard range.
 This is often done to improve the performance of machine learning algorithms, as many algorithms are sensitive to the scale of input features.

 <details>
  <summary>Apply model:</summary>